voicera/tester/README.md

 This way, the assert statement reads well; it flows like a proper sentence.

-In addition, one can easily tell which value is the test case got (actual) and which it wanted (expected); this is key to printing the values correctly to make debugging a bit easier.
+Also, one can easily tell which value is the test case got (actual) and which it wanted (expected); this is key to printing the values correctly to make debugging a bit easier.
 In Go, the actual value is usually printed first; for example: